Quantifying the statistics of CMB-lensing-derived galaxy cluster mass measurements with simulations: Conclusion

 We have studied the statistics of a CMB lensing galaxy cluster mass observable, $p$, for a \textit{Planck}-like experiment with mock observations obtained from an $N$-body simulation, characterising the biased mean signal and the scatter, and deviations from log-normality, due to the variation associated with the cluster and with correlated and uncorrelated LSS.
 This characterisation is essential for a cosmological analysis that may make use of this mass observable (e.g., \citealt{Zubeldia2019}) to deliver unbiased results.

 We have followed two alternative routes in order to quantify the statistics of this mass observable.
 First, in our deconvolution approach (Section \ref{subsec:a}), we have treated the variation due to uncorrelated LSS as noise in the matched-filtering process, where it adds to the reconstruction noise, and then characterised the mean signal and the variation due to the cluster itself and to correlated LSS (what we call intrinsic scatter) with our mock observations.
 We find this intrinsic scatter to be roughly log-normal, although significant skewness and kurtosis are detected, as in similar studies of galaxy weak lensing cluster mass measurements (e.g., \citealt{Becker2011}, where significant positive skewness is found).
+We find, however, these deviations from log-normality to have a negligible impact on mass calibration for our \textit{Planck}-like experiment.
 This approximate log-normality and our measured values of the bias, $\beta_{\mathrm{c}}$, and the scatter, $\sigma_{\mathrm{c}}$, serve as justification for the priors on the analogous parameters used in \citet{Zubeldia2019}.
 Second, in our extrapolation approach (Section \ref{subsec:b}) we have considered the variation due to the cluster itself and to both correlated and uncorrelated LSS as intrinsic scatter.
 We find with our mock observations that this scatter becomes increasingly log-normal as we integrate along longer paths, which motivates us to extrapolate our results in order to incorporate the scatter due to uncorrelated LSS from $z=0$ back to CMB last-scattering assuming log-normality.

 We have also considered, for illustration, how our extrapolation results change if a different experimental set-up is assumed (an AdvACT-like experiment; see Section \ref{sec:different}).
 While the qualitative trends with mass and redshift are similar, numerical results for $\beta_{\text{e}}$ and $\sigma_{\text{e}}$ differ significantly from those obtained for the \textit{Planck}-like experiment.
 This implies that ongoing and future experiments that may want to use our CMB lensing mass observable for, e.g., mass calibration in a cluster counts analysis, will have to quantify its statistics for the particular case of their experiment specifications.
 Our numerical results, for both a \textit{Planck}-like and an AdvACT-like experiment, are not transferable to other experiments.
 Different cluster mass observables (e.g., the observable proposed in \citealt{Raghunathan2017} or in \citealt{Horowitz2017}) are also expected to have different statistics and would also require custom calibration if they were to be used in a cosmological analysis.